 Even well-presented reasonable cause-based penalty abatement requests are denied by the IRS.
 It's often necessary for the taxpayer to file an appeal of the penalty abatement denial.

 During an IRS audit or during the IRS cp2000 process, the taxpayer can request that a reasonable attempt be made to properly report the tax liability in order to avoid the penalty assessment on top of the tax assessment.

 Taxpayers argue true ignorance of the law, reliance on professional help, illness, and other factors in making the non-assertion request.

-If the accuracy related debt and related penalty has already been placed in the IRS' books, the taxpayer can request a “reconsideration” of the penalty assessment.
+If the accuracy-related debt and related penalty have already been placed in the IRS' books, the taxpayer can request a “reconsideration” of the penalty assessment.

 The IRS is required to send a “final notice” coupled with instructions related to filing a “collection due process appeal” before it can levy on tax debt for a particular year.

 If the penalty abatement hasn't been previously requested, it's possible to raise the penalty abatement issue at the Collection Due Process Hearing.